CommunitySolidServer/CommunitySolidServer/README.md

 ## Interacting with the server
 CSS is still under active development, and as such the easiest and fastest way to understand what functionality is supported is to read the integration tests.
-This section is only inteded as a high level summary of what's supported.
+This section is only intended as a high level summary of what's supported.

 The server supports low-level interaction via HTTP methods, such as `GET`, `PUT`, `HEAD`, ...